Kajsa Arwefjäll: Amateur career

 Arwefjäll won her first international title in the 2018 Irish Girls U18 Open Stroke Play Championship at Roganstown Golf & Country Club, beating her compatriot Louise Rydqvist into second by a stroke.
 Drafted to the National Team, she competed at the 2018 European Girls' Team Championship and the 2018 Junior Golf World Cup in Japan, where she won a bronze medal together with Andrea Lignell and Ingrid Lindblad.
 In 2021, she helped Sweden place third at Spirit International Amateur.

 Arwefjäll graduated from Sundsgymnasiet in 2019 and accepted an athletic scholarship to San Jose State University, where she played with the San Jose State Spartans women's golf team from 2019 to 2024.
 As a sophomore, she was an individual qualifier to the NCAA Championship.
 In her final two years she was named Mountain West Player of the Year after she finished runner-up and then won the Mountain West Championship.
 She played in the Augusta National Women's Amateur twice and on the winning side at the 2022 Arnold Palmer Cup.

 Arwefjäll was runner-up at the 2020 Johannesberg Ladies Open and at the 2021 Swedish Junior Strokeplay Championship.
 With her father on the bag she won the 2021 GolfUppsala Open on the LET Access Series, where she beat Sofie Bringner on the second hole of a playoff.
 In 2023, she was runner-up at the Västerås Ladies Open and tied for 23rd at the Helsingborg Open, an LET event.
 She advanced to the quarterfinals of The Women's Amateur Championship, where she lost to world number one Ingrid Lindblad 4&3.

 Professional career

 Arwefjäll turned professional after she graduated in 2024, and joined the LET Access Series.
 She was runner-up at the Santander Golf Tour Ávila behind Helen Briem, before winning the MoreGolf Mastercard Open ahead of compatriot Andrea Lignell.
 Following another victory at the Destination Gotland Ladies Open, she won the Nordic Golf Tour Order of Merit.

 After two victories, two runner-ups and a total of eight top-6 finishes in twelve starts, she secured the 2024 LET Access Series Order of Merit and Rookie of the Year titles ahead of Helen Briem, and graduated to the Ladies European Tour (LET) for 2025.

 In her rookie LET season, Arwefjäll was runner-up at the 2025 Ladies Swiss Open, five strokes behind Alice Hewson.

+In 2026, she was runner-up at the MCB Ladies Classic – Mauritius, a stroke behind Smilla Tarning Sønderby.